Use Team Foundation Server (TFS) as your Source Control in SSMS

 First of all, you’ll need to install the TFS provider.
 There are a few different versions of the TFS provider.
 In my case, I’m connecting to TFS server 2008, so I can use any version of the TFS provider which is 2008 or above.
-For the 2010 version there is a 64-bit or 32-bit build .
+For the 2010/2012 versions there are 64-bit or 32-bit build .
 I’m running Windows Server 2008 R2 (64-bit) as my OS and in control panel I have SQL Server 2008 R2 (64-bit) installed.
 However, my version of SSMS is 32-bit.
 You can check easily by opening SSMS and opening task manager.
 The *32 at the end of the ssms.exe entry shows it is 32-bit.

 So in this case I chose to install the TFS 2010 (32-bit version) which works fine for me, but for ease below are the links to the Team Foundation Server MSSCCI providers:

 - Team Foundation Server MSSCCI Provider 2005

 - Team Foundation Server MSSCCI Provider 2010 (for 32-bit applications)

 - Team Foundation Server MSSCCI Provider 2010 (for 64-bit applications)

 - Team Foundation Server 2012 MSSCCI Provider 32-bit